ganders/getdata-013-project/README.md

 For more information on the process used to tidy the data please review code comments in run_analysis.R

-For more information on the data please see CodeBook.md
+### For more information on requirements, usage, process, and output, please see CodeBook.md